 Initialize the fern folder

-Initialize the fern folder with your existing OpenAPI specification, or start from scratch with a Fern Definition template.
+Initialize the fern folder with your existing OpenAPI specification.
 Specify your organization name using the --organization flag.

 $fern init --openapi path/to/openapi.yml \